SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Developers area/bus_slave_factory_impl.rst

 Introduction
 ------------

 This page will document the implementation of the BusSlaveFactory tool and one of those variant.
-You can get more information about the functionality of that tool :ref:`there <bus_slave_factory>`.
+You can get more information about the functionality of that tool :ref:`here <bus_slave_factory>`.

 Specification
 -------------